 Now lets get into the recipe:

-First we need to dry roast asafoetida & fenugreek (1/4 cup) seeds separately in a pan and grind into a fine powder.
-You can store this in an air-tight container and use for making pickle, tamarind rice (puliyodharai), tamarind curry (puli kuzhambu) or any other curry as flavor enhancer.
+First we need to prepare pickle masala as below.
+You can store this in an air-tight container and use for making pickle, tamarind rice (puliyodharai), tamarind curry (puli kuzhambu) or any other curry to enhance the flavor.

 Time Taken: 40 min